Roseanne’s office was always cold.

 “Things are expensive though,” she insisted.
 “Those things can help you as you move into your own little nest.”

 I wrinkled my nose before I could stop myself.
 If there was one thing that I was not building it was a “little nest”.
-Nests are for newlyweds and adorable birds just out of college.
-The least that you could accuse a feline such as me of building would be a den, though a dungeon would probably be closer to the mark in my particular case.
+Nests are for newlyweds and adorable birds newly fledged from college.

-“I’ll either make do without them or I will buy them myself when I can afford them,” I replied as soon as my nose had returned to smoother state.
+“I’ll either make do without them or I will buy them again when I can afford them,” I replied as soon as my nose had returned to smoother state.

 “That’s absurd.
 There’s no taint of your former marriage on your kitchen things,” Roseanne said.